leorleor/double-rainbow-fpv/README.md

 #### Notes

 ##### Its messy in here
-Sorry, the code in here is beyond messy.
-Especially sloppy threading which occasionally causes crashes on connection.
+Sorry, the code in here is messy.
+In particular the threading occasionally causes crashes on connection.
 I've so far taken a quick and dirty approach to getting all the key pieces working in an end-to-end proof of concept.
 I wanted to get an idea of things like how feasible a low latency video link on commodity hardware was, and how phone orientation sensors would handle vibrations.
 I did get around to a few cool extras like camera zoom, external sensors, and OSD working along the way.

 ##### Camera crashes
 The android camera api is not well documented and different devices have quirks, or do not support the hard coded resolutions, and crash.
 I have been using a Motorola Razr M, and sometimes a Galaxy Nexus, and rarely a Nexus S (it works at lower resolutions but does not perform well and requires an arduino that can USB host).